datalad-handbook/book/docs/glossary.rst

    DataLad superdataset
       A DataLad dataset that contains one or more levels of other DataLad datasets (:term:`DataLad subdataset`).

+   dataset ID
+      A :term:`UUID` that identifies a dataset as a whole across its entire history and flavors.
+      This ID is stored in a dataset’s own configuration file (``<dataset root>/.datalad/config``) under the configuration key ``datalad.dataset.id``.
+      As this configuration is stored in a file that is part of the Git history of a dataset, this ID is identical for all :term:`clone`\s of a dataset and across all its versions.

    Debian
       A common Linux distribution. `More information here <https://www.debian.org/index.en.html>`__.